The Fabelmans: Plot

-On a January night in 1952, in Haddon Township, New Jersey, Jewish couple Mitzi and Burt Fabelman take their young son Sammy to see his first film: Cecil B. DeMille's The Greatest Show on Earth.
+In 1952, Haddon Township, New Jersey, Jewish couple Mitzi and Burt Fabelman take their young son Sammy to see his first film: The Greatest Show on Earth.
 Dazzled by a train scene, Sammy asks for a model set for Hanukkah, which he crashes late one night.

-Mitzi, understanding Sammy's intentions, allows him to shoot another crash scene using Burt's 8mm camera.
-Sammy soon begins filming regularly, sometimes involving his younger sisters Reggie, Natalie, and Lisa.
-Burt is offered a new job in Phoenix, Arizona, and he and the family move there in early 1957; at Mitzi's insistence, Burt's best friend and business partner Bennie Loewy goes too.
+Mitzi allows him to shoot another crash scene using Burt's 8 mm camera.
+Sammy begins filming regularly, sometimes involving his sisters.
+Burt is offered a new job in Phoenix, Arizona, where he and the family move in 1957.
+At Mitzi's insistence, Burt's best friend and business partner, Bennie Loewy, goes, too.

-Years later, teenaged Sammy continues making films with his friends in the Boy Scouts, during which he begins utilizing post-production effects and subsequently earns a badge in photography.
-Later, the Fabelmans, including Bennie, take a camping trip with Sammy capturing footage of their vacation.

-Shortly afterwards, Mitzi's mother dies, leaving her especially distraught.
-Providing him with film editing equipment, Burt suggests Sammy turn the camping trip footage into a film to cheer Mitzi up.
-Sammy objects over the scheduling of his next film, but Burt, who sees his passion for film as simply a hobby, argues that the home movie is more important.

-The next morning, the Fabelmans receive a surprise visit from Mitzi's uncle Boris, a former lion tamer and film worker.
-That night, he speaks with Sammy about compromising his family with art, telling him that both aspects will continue to be at odds with one another.
-After Boris leaves, Sammy begins editing the camping trip footage, during which he finds evidence of Mitzi and Bennie having an affair.

-After weeks of harsh treatment towards her and Bennie, Sammy and Mitzi get into a heated argument.
-In a fit of rage, she slaps him across the back, forcing a distraught Sammy to show her the compiled footage.
-He promises to keep their secret.
+Years later, teenage Sammy makes films with his friends in the Boy Scouts, begins using post-production effects, and earns a badge in photography.
+Later, the Fabelmans, including Bennie, take a camping trip with Sammy taking footage of their vacation.
+Mitzi's mother later dies, leaving her distraught.
+Burt gives Sammy editing equipment and asks him to make a vacation film to cheer Mitzi up.
+Sammy objects, but Burt insists, dismissing filmmaking as a mere hobby.
+The next morning, the Fabelmans receive a visit from Mitzi's uncle Boris, a former lion tamer and film worker.
+That night, he speaks with Sammy about compromising his family with art, saying that both aspects will always be at odds with one another.
+Boris leaves, and Sammy begins editing the vacation footage, during which he finds evidence of Mitzi and Bennie having an affair.
+Sammy and Mitzi get into an argument after weeks of him treating her and Bennie harshly.
+In a fit of rage, she slaps him across the back after he shouts that he wishes she were not his mother.
+Distraught, Sammy shows her the compiled footage and promises to keep their secret.